Anannabiswas/anannabiswas.github.io/index.md

 ---

- Hello, I am Ananna, received a B.Sc. degree in ECE (Electronics and Communication Engineering) from Khulna University of Engineering and Technology (KUET), Khulna, Bangladesh in 2019.
+ Hello, I am Ananna, received a B.Sc. degree in Electronics and Communication Engineering (ECE) from Khulna University of Engineering and Technology (KUET), Khulna, Bangladesh in 2019.
 At present, I am looking for a Ph.D. opportunity in the following research domain: computational neuroscience, signal processing, BCI, machine(deep) learning, and computer vision.